AroSwift/personal-website/README.md

 ### Environment Variables

-If you plan to use Supabase or other external services, create a `.env` file in the root directory and add your configuration variables.
+For optional external services, create a `.env` file in the project root and add the required variables.

 ### Build Configuration